Difference Between Tomatillo and Gooseberry

 What is Tomatillo?

 The term Tomatillo is derived from the French word tomatillo, which means “small tomato.”
-This fruit is being used in a variety of cuisines, most notably in Mexican food in stews, salsas, and chutneys.
+This fruit is used in a variety of cuisines, most notably in Mexican food, stews, salsas, and chutneys.
 The shrub is mainly cultivated in Mexico, followed by the United States.

 The plant’s appearance resembles that of an underdeveloped tomato.
 It can also be consumed both raw and cooked.
 Tomatillo has a low caloric intake, making it a great choice for those on dieting.

-These plants cannot be cultivated on their own and require pollination from at minimum two or three different varieties of the same vegetation.
-The fruits are also known by some other names, such as Mexican green tomato, huge Tomatillo, Mexico ground Cherry, or miltomate, and many others.
+These plants cannot be cultivated independently and require pollination from at least two or three different varieties of the same vegetation.
+The fruits are also known by some other names, such as Mexican green tomato, huge Tomatillo, Mexican ground Cherry, miltomate, and many others.

 tomatillo